 Nail Care: The antifungal properties of peppermint oil are well studied, and there is significant research that shows peppermint oil, when topically applied, can reduce the chances of fungal nail infection which affects many people around the world.

-Nausea and headache: Peppermint oil is a good home remedy for nausea and headaches.
+Nausea and headache: Pure peppermint essential oil is a good home remedy for nausea and headaches.
 To quickly alleviate the pain of a headache, simply apply peppermint oil in a diluted form directly on the forehead.
 Inhaling peppermint oil can eliminate the effects of nausea and motion sickness, simply because of its relaxing and soothing effects.
 Its cooling and anti-inflammatory properties are part of the reason why it is so successful at relieving headache symptoms, and it is even used to reduce the pain of migraines in certain patients within 15 minutes of topical application, according to a study done in 2007.

 Stress: Like most other essential oils, peppermint is able to provide relief from stress, depression and mental exhaustion due to its refreshing nature.
 It is also effective against anxiety and restlessness.
 Furthermore, it stimulates mental activity, clears the mind, and increases focus on cognitive tasks.